GoogleCloudPlatform/database-assessment/README.md

 2.1.3 Configure automation

-The automated process is configured via the file <workingdirectory>/oracle-database-assessment/db_addessment/0_configure_op_env.sh.
-Edit this file and enter values for these variables:
+The automated process is configured via setting several environment variables and then executing the file <workingdirectory>/oracle-database-assessment/db_addessment/0_configure_op_env.sh.

+Set these environment variables prior to starting the data load process:

 ```
+# Required
 # This is the name of the project into which you want to load data
 export PROJECTNAME=yourProjectNameHere

+# Required
 # This is the name of the data set into which you want to load.
 # The dataset will be created if it does not exist.
 # If the datset already exists, it will have this data appoended.